poyentung/poyentung.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Physics-informed AI for Challenges in Materials Science.
+subtitle: "Materials on a Data Diet: Searching for the Best with AI and Minimal Input"

 profile:
   align: right